sjthespian/digital-loggers-uupy/README.md

 This started as a port of a python version of the [Digital Loggers UU tool] in order to use it for script commands with [Home Assistant].
 In the process I decided to extend it a bit, it has a few new features such as json output and debugging.

+NOTE: I only have an [EPCR3].
+While I believe this should work with any devices supported by the original UU.pl, use at your own risk.
+This should not be needed for the latest versions of the Digital Logger products as they have both a Rest API and MMQT, both of which work better with Home Assistant than script commands.

 ```
 Usage: UU <Host>[:port] <login:password> <[n]{on|off|pulse|status|power|name}|runNNN|interact>